 Twenty-four hours after Donald Trump's historically mediocre inauguration in 2017, the global Women's March movement made U.S. history as the most attended protest in the country.
-Three years later, protests calling for justice and supporting Black Lives Matter are popping up all over the country, bringing issues of
+Three years later, protests calling for justice and supporting Black Lives Matter popped up all over the country, bringing issues of

 privilege and intersectional feminism to the forefront of the women's movement.
-It's important that modern feminists be exposed to all different kinds of feminist thought and issues facing women worldwide, and to help in this endeavor, here are 13 feminist documentaries on Netflix every woman needs to watch.
+It's important that modern feminists be exposed to all different kinds of feminist thought and issues facing women worldwide, and to help in this endeavor, here are 13 feminist documentaries on Netflix everyone needs to watch.

 There are a lot of feminist docs on Netflix, something that's made especially notable when taken alongside the relatively few female-driven fiction movies we’ve seen in our daily lives.
 Netflix's documentary selection ranges from biographical films to investigative filmmaking, and the feminist documentaries are no different.
 Whether you want to learn more about the history of feminism or modern injustices and current political events affecting women all over the world, there is a feminist documentary for you.
 Here are the

-13 feminist documentaries on Netflix every woman should watch and embrace going forward.
+13 feminist documentaries on Netflix to embrace going forward.
+1 Audrie & Daisy

 The Netflix documentary centers around two teenage girls from two different parts of the country who both pass out while intoxicated at high school parties and are sexually assaulted by boys they had considered to be friends.
 As they attempt to deal with the trauma they’ve just experienced, the girls end up facing a great deal of online harassment in the wake of their assaults.
 On the surface, online bullying may not seem like a feminist issue, but the mistreatment of women in real life and online is a very real threat, as